Can You Use Etc In An Essay

 Appropriate Use

 1. The list is self-evident: The items not listed are easily inferred and adding them would not provide significant additional information.
-As an example, "Fruits like apples, bananas, oranges, etc. are rich in vitamins."
+Here's one way to look at it: "Fruits like apples, bananas, oranges, etc. are rich in vitamins."

 2. The list is illustrative: The purpose is to provide examples rather than an exhaustive inventory.
 As an example, "Various research methods, such as surveys, interviews, experiments, etc., can be used in social sciences."